PatrickYuen/WhereIsThis/README.md

 # WhereIsThis
+Author: Patrick Yuen

-Make a quick extension that shows shit on google maps when highlighted
+Make a quick extension that shows highlighted addresses on google maps when highlighted

 Workflow:
-Highlight text
+1. Highlight text
-rightclick for context menu and click on option
+2. rightclick for context menu and click on option

-TODO:
-geocode selected text
-display popup next to cursor if response, else display autocomplete results

-If mouse out by 10px, then delete popup
+3. Popup should appear near cursor
+4. click anywhere else to get rid of the popup

+My exploration in google chrome extensions + google maps api

+In Progress: Better Popup positioning and suggestions